eth-p/uni-chip8/docs/project/Product-Document.md

 |**11**| | | | |
 |**12**| | | | |

-## Communication Tools

-Discord will be the primary form of communication online.

-## Software Repository

-We will use GitHub to host our private repository.

-## Testing Tools

-On GitHub, we will use CircleCI to automatically validate incoming commits.
-(is this correct?)

 ## Implementation Language

 We will be using TypeScript to implement the CHIP-8 emulator.